bsgbryan/BryanScript/README.md

 I've wanted to learn about language, os, and game engine development.
 BryanScript is my first step on that journey.

-The idea is simple: take things I like/love from other languages (the dynamism/flexibility of JavaScript, the whitespace snesitivity of CoffeeScript/Python, etc) and see if they can be merged into one thing.
+The idea is simple: take things I like/love from other languages (the dynamism/flexibility of JavaScript, the whitespace sensitivity of CoffeeScript/Python, etc) and see if they can be merged into one thing.

-I also want to build a comprehensive toolchain; a test runner, simple ways to instrument code, and lot and *lots* of debugging support.
+I also want to build a comprehensive toolchain; a test runner, simple ways to instrument code, and lots ... and I mean *lots* ... of debugging support.

 # Starting point